yzhernand/VNTRseek/README.md

 # Download

 The latest version of VNTRseek is 1.09.2.
 You can download it from the [releases tab](https://github.com/yzhernand/VNTRseek/releases) on our GitHub repo, or from our [download page](http://orca.bu.edu/vntrseek/download.php).

+The master branch is currently tracking the development of the unstable version 1.10.